wolfman456/dnd/phase3/README.md

 ## Lessons learned :

 This is not possible "allow restriction on classification of monster for table" with the api being used at this time.
 Without a large amount of modification to the data being received.
+This would also remove the ability to create random table as there would be no way to restrict the encounter level.
+Additionally, the encounter level is not being provided by the api I am using.

 React router has some high limitations when using to pass information and is not always the best choice for changing display.
-Instead of using react router for returning information after the first call to get the class name, spell name, monster name and so on, I learned how to use bootstrap to create a collapse button to return another component and return prop information.
+Instead of using react router for returning information after the first call to get the class name, spell name, monster name and so on,
+I learned how to use bootstrap to create a collapse button to return another component and return prop information.

 ## Challenges :